 I have a draft prototype of the cards (PDF).
 They still need work to give a more complete understanding of the exemptions, in particular the TEACH Act.
 I have used these in a faculty workshop, which was so successful that I have been invited to do an expanded encore.

 The cards are licensed under Creative Commons, so anyone can use or adapt them as long as credit is given.
 They were produced with MS Publisher so that they can be modified with relative ease.
-Here are links to the source files:
+Here are links to the editable PUB files and print-ready PDF files:

 I have been presenting this game as a workshop of 45-60 minutes.
 More time is preferable, as it would allow for a more detailed discussion of works, rights, and fair use, but it can be managed in an hour.